MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/migration-considerations/migrate/promotion-models.md

 - **Staged.** In a *staged* promotion model, the workload is considered migrated after it is staged, but it is not yet promoted.
 Prior to promotion, the migrated workload undergoes a series of performance tests, business tests, and optimization changes.
 It is then promoted at a future date in conjunction with a business test plan.
 This approach improves the balance between cost and performance, while making it easier to obtain business validation.
 - **Flight.** The *flight* promotion model combines single-step and staged models.
 In a flight model, the assets in the workload are treated like production after landing in staging.
 After a condensed period of automated testing, production traffic is routed to the workload.
 However, it is a subset of the traffic.
 That traffic serves as the first flight of production and testing.
 Assuming the workload performs from a feature and performance perspective, additional traffic is migrated.
 After all production traffic has been moved onto the new assets, the workload is considered fully promoted.

 The chosen promotion model affects the sequence of activities to be performed.
-It also affects the roles and responsibilities of the Cloud Adoption team.
+It also affects the roles and responsibilities of the cloud adoption team.
 It may even impact the composition of a sprint or multiple sprints.

 ## Single-step promotion